skip to primary navigation skip to content

 • a belief that students need a good grasp of foreign languages issues to succeed in life?

 The Faculty-based work is taught by subject lecturers and other languages professionals.
-There is a close, interdependent relationship between faculty-based and school-based learning, with trainees working alongside an experienced mentor, who provides key training opportunities and regular systematic support and feedback on classroom teaching.
+There is a close, interdependent relationship between faculty-based and school-based learning, with PGCE students working alongside an experienced mentor, who provides key training opportunities and regular systematic support and feedback on classroom teaching.
 This structure provides the basis for progressive competence in teaching languages to A-level, and is aimed at the development, by the end of the course, of language teachers who are enthusiastic, knowledgeable, innovative and realistic.
 Whatever your beliefs about languages teaching, whatever your convictions about what makes a good languages teacher, this course will challenge, extend and develop your understanding of teaching foreign languages.

 Bursary & scholarship